 Post Harvest Management Systems Of Horticulture Crops

 This is an important step.
-Primary processing includes grading, cutting, placing in bulk containers and transporting to packing stations.
+Primary processing includes grading, cutting, placing in bulk containers, and transporting to packing stations.
 By adoption of the technique of primary processing the packing station generally, removes the inedible parts.
-However, these garbages then go for livestock feeding or producing value-added products.
+However, this garbage then goes for livestock feeding or producing value-added products.

 Environment-friendly corrugated fibreboard boxes with ventilation do not generate any garbage.
 These are recyclable.
 Therefore, it reduces solid waste generation and helps to maintain better sanitation.